Abhishek-Mishra-77/Abhishek-Mishra-77/README.md

 <div align="center">
   <p align="center">
-  Hey!
-I'm Abhishek Mishra.
-Thank you for visiting my profile.
+  Hi there! 👋 I'm Abhishek Mishra, and thanks for stopping by my profile.

 I’m a Software Developer at OMR India Outsources Pvt.
-Ltd., specializing in React.js, Node.js, Express.js, MongoDB, MySQL, AWS, JavaScript, and the MERN stack.
-With a passion for creating impactful, scalable web applications, I thrive in environments that foster learning, collaboration, and innovation.
+Ltd., where I specialize in building dynamic and scalable web applications using React.js, Node.js, Express.js, MongoDB, MySQL, AWS, and the MERN stack.
+I have a strong passion for creating impactful solutions, and I thrive in environments where innovation, learning, and collaboration are at the forefront.

-In addition to my work at OMR, I also serve as a part-time mentor at Sharpener Tech, where I help students learn and grow in both frontend and backend technologies like MongoDB, Express.js, React.js, and Node.js.
-Mentoring has allowed me to not only pass on my knowledge but also continuously refine my skills by engaging with aspiring developers.
+When I'm not working on client projects, I serve as a part-time mentor at Sharpener Tech, where I get the chance to guide aspiring developers through both frontend and backend technologies.
+Helping others grow in areas like MongoDB, Express.js, React.js, and Node.js has been incredibly rewarding, and it also gives me the opportunity to continue learning myself.

-I’m always eager to take on new challenges and contribute to projects that allow me to grow both personally and professionally.
-I’m currently seeking exciting opportunities to collaborate, solve complex problems, and continue honing my skills.
+I’m always up for new challenges and love to dive into projects that push me to grow—both as a developer and as a person.
+Right now, I’m on the lookout for exciting opportunities to collaborate, solve complex problems, and keep improving my craft.

-Feel free to reach out to me at abhishekmishra992016@gmail.com if you're interested in discussing opportunities or collaboration.
+Feel free to reach out to me at abhishekmishra992016@gmail.com if you'd like to connect, chat about opportunities, or discuss potential collaborations.

-Let’s connect and explore what we can achieve together!
+Let’s make something great together!
   </p>
 </div>